joanskenderi/joanskenderi/README.md

 - I started to code in summer of 2021.
 - I’m currently working on web and mobile applications using ReactJS and React Native.
-- I like to follow tutorials to learn new things and to clone applications.
+- I like to follow tutorials to learn new things and clone applications.

 ### :technologist: Connect with me on LinkedIn:
 <a href="https://www.linkedin.com/in/joanskenderi/" target="_blank">